rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

 }
 ```

-Again we can first configure the binding using annotations (legacy way) and later we can migrate it to use functional interfaces:
+Again we can first configure the binding using annotations (legacy way) and later we can migrate it to use functional interfaces.
+Checkout **legacy** tag in this repository if you want to go back to the legacy version.

 ### Consumer with annotations (legacy)